Should a Christian t-shirt printer be required to print t-shirts for a gay pride parade?

 In Washington, the owner of Arelene’s Flowers, Barronelle Stutzman, is fighting a lawsuit because she declined to provide a wedding bouquet for a same-sex couple.
 Barronelle has had a nine-year customer relationship with one of these men, but providing flowers for a same-sex wedding violated her religious beliefs.
 Even though Stutzman referred the couple to another flower shop where they were able to purchase a wedding bouquet, they are still suing her for violating Washington’s nondiscrimination law, which includes a SOGI provision.

 The owners of an Oregon bakery who turned away a lesbian couple who sought a wedding cake were found to have violated the state’s anti-discrimination laws.
-The Oregon Bureau of Labor and Industries ruled that Aaron and Melissa Klein, who own Sweet Cakes by Melissa in Gresham, Oregon, will have to pay the lesbian couple $135,000, even though participating in the same-sex wedding violates the Klein’s religious beliefs.
+The Oregon Bureau of Labor and Industries ruled that Aaron and Melissa Klein, who own Sweet Cakes by Melissa in Gresham, Oregon, will have to pay the lesbian couple up to $150,000, even though participating in the same-sex wedding violates the Klein’s religious beliefs.

 The same is true for countless Christian florists, print shop owners, wedding venue operators, photographers, bakeries, and other businesses across the country in towns and states that have SOGI provisions in their nondiscrimination laws.